 - Becoming a breastfeeding friendly worksite

-Need assistance in improvising the health of your worksite?
-Contact the Chronic Disease and Injury Prevention section at 770-432-7937 to speak with a health educator.
+Interested in improving the health initiatives at your worksite?
+Contact the Chronic Disease Prevention section at 770-432-7937 to speak with a member of our wellness team.

 - Work Healthy Georgia Toolkit: Use this helpful tool to start or enhance your wellness program.